IanHefflefinger/CS-499/index.md

 In my program, I learned how to use SQL to query databases - this provided a strong base for persistent data-storage and allowed me to tie together all the main aspects of full-stack development: the front-end, back-end, and database.
 I also learned how to use NoSQL (specifically, MongoDB) as an alternative to traditional SQL - this allowed me to see databases as more than one unified technology.

 Creating secure software is paramount to a successful application.
 Over the past few years I have learned how to code in a manner that is more secure and less prone to attack or accident.
-Sometime adding security can be as simple as setting a method or variable to private and at other times can be as complicated as adding profiles and authentication/authorization to each resource in your application.
+Sometimes adding security can be as simple as setting a method or variable to private and at other times can be as complicated as adding profiles and authentication/authorization to each resource in your application.
 I learned how to add these security features and much more.

 My program had a focus in software engineering and instructed me to see software as much more than just code on a page.
 Compiling, testing, UML designs, and collaborative software (git, BitBucket, GitHub) are all industry-standard and part of the daily life of a computer scientist.
 I am now much better suited to enter the software engineering profession.